swapneel/hotdogOrNotHotdog/README.md

 # hotdogOrNotHotdog

-Built with Google CodeLab Tutorial: http://bit.ly/2qsQmsl using Google's Inception Model.
+Built using Google's Inception training model using Transfer Learning.

 Uses TensorFlow to train an image classifier with a Convolutaional Neural Network built on a Docker container.